Post job

 • Post a job on free websites.

-To successfully recruit secretaries, your first interview needs to be all about engaging with candidates to learn about their interest in the role and experience in the field.
+To successfully recruit secretaries, your first interview needs to engage with candidates to learn about their interest in the role and experience in the field.
 You can go into more detail about the company, the role, and the responsibilities during follow-up interviews.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've found the secretary candidate you'd like to hire, it's time to write an offer letter.
-This should include an explicit job offer that includes the salary, as well as the details of any other perks.
-Qualified candidates might be looking at multiple positions, so your offer needs to be competitive if you really like the candidate.
+This should include an explicit job offer that includes the salary and the details of any other perks.
+Qualified candidates might be looking at multiple positions, so your offer must be competitive if you like the candidate.
 Also, be prepared for a negotiation stage, as candidates may way want to tweak the details of your initial offer.
 Once you've settled on these details, you can draft a contract to formalize your agreement.

 It's equally important to follow up with applicants who don't get the job with an email letting them know that the position has been filled.